 One in four American adults are affected by a mental illness each year, yet only about half of those people are treated for it.
 Significant barriers include shortage of mental health (also called behavioral health) professionals and access to care.
 Other obstacles include fear of embarrassment, affordability, lack of transportation, and apathy.

-Appalachian Regional Healthcare System is working to mitigate the shortage of resources with the opening of a free-standing 27-bed psychiatric hospital in the fall of 2021.
-The Appalachian Regional Behavioral Health Hospital will accept adults ages 18-64 by referral or walk-in.
+Appalachian Regional Healthcare System is working to mitigate the shortage of resources by opening the free-standing Appalachian Regional Behavioral Health Hospital in November 2021.
+The inpatient facility will accept adults ages 18-64 by referral or walk-in.

 The Appalachian Regional Behavioral Health (ARBH) team of therapists and providers offer multiple resources for treating mild to severe mental health disorders in the High Country.
 Outpatient Behavioral Health is located inside Sloop Medical Office Plaza in Linville, and inpatient treatment is currently located within Cannon Memorial Hospital.
 However, navigating the steps to get help is sometimes intimidating and overwhelming for someone who is already struggling.
 It can also be frustrating and may seem hopeless for loved ones trying to help.